Back to API Docs

 Example prompt for ChatGPT or Claude

 “I have a signed PDF from SignForge.
 Please compute the SHA-256 hash and check it against the SignForge transparency log at https://signforge.io/api/transparency/hash/[HASH].
-Then extract the embedded signforge_receipt.vc.json and verify the ECDSA signature.”
+The PDF contains an embedded signforge_proof.html with the full proof bundle (W3C VC, keys, Merkle proof).
+Extract it and verify the ECDSA signature.”

 API Reference